dasmithii/Kit/README.md

-## Status
-Not ready for primetime, but it's getting there.

 ## Overview
 In contrast with many modern languages, C has no central authority of project management.
 From basic directory structure to build tools, everything seems fragmented.
 More so, libraries are inaccessibly scattered across the web - and that pressures developers to reinvent the wheel over and over again.